BobCochranLab/CppUnitTestDemo/README.md

 Now you can run 'env | grep -i cpp' at the linux command line and see that CPPUTEST_HOME is defined.
 You should get a line of output that looks like this:
       CPPUTEST_HOME=/home/bob/cpputest

-The goals for this example are:
-1)  To show how to create unit test code for your project's source code.
-2)  To be able to build and debug Cpputest projects, both with 'make' and gdb at the linux command line, and with VS Code.
-3)  To provide the following setup files for the .vscode directory so you can quickly be able to build, execute and debug inside VS Code on linux:
-      - Makefile
-      - launch.json
-      - settings.json
-      - tasks.json